4.10.9 Workpaper System and Case File Assembly

 1. Workpapers support the information included on the lead sheets and, when applicable, should reflect:

-1. What the examiner reviewed, requested and inspected to audit the issue.
+1. What the examiner reviewed, requested, and inspected to audit the issue.
 At a minimum, the workpapers should explain why the issue was audited, how a sample size was determined (when applicable), and what documents were requested and inspected.

 3. Questions or items raised during the audit and the conclusions reached.

-2. Many customers will use the case file; therefore, the quality and legibility of the workpapers are very important.
-In most instances, workpapers are prepared using computerized software.
-Workpapers generated using a computer provide a product with a professional appearance.
-When it is necessary to prepare handwritten workpapers and supporting details, they must be legible.
+3. Many customers will use the case file; therefore, the quality and legibility of the workpapers are very important.
+In most instances, examiners should use computer software to prepare workpapers and reports in a way that will most efficiently and effectively document the audit process.
+Workpapers created electronically using a computer provide a product with a professional appearance.
+When it is necessary to prepare handwritten workpapers, they must be legible (i.e., clear and easily read) and subsequently digitized.
+See IRM 4.10.9.10.

 1. To assist in preparing reports.